Losant/losant-docs/docs/experiences/walkthrough/views/home-page.md

+---
+description: Follow along as we build a home page for a Losant Experience.
+---

 # Part 3 - Home Page

 In the [previous part](/experiences/walkthrough/views/page-layout/) of this walkthrough, you learned how to create a login page to allow your Experience Users to authenticate against your custom experience.
 This part will expand your experience to include a custom home page that only logged-in users can see.